Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

-Model-compression schemes, such as sparsification and quantization decrease the model size.
-The extracted task-oriented information is the sparse or quantized model.
-However, these methods slightly decrease the convergence rate and achieve a modest accuracy (about 85$\%$).
-Thus, how to design a model compression algorithm with high learning accuracy still needs to be investigated.
-In addition, compressed FL model needs to be recovered at the receiver.

 \paragraph{Split Learning} In SL, the smashed data and its gradient associated with the cut layer are the extracted task-oriented information and transmitted between the server and devices, where no model recovery is required.
-When multiple devices exist in SL, all devices interact with the edge server in a sequential manner, resulting in high training latency.
-For time non-critical tasks, such as NLP and image classification, the goal of SL is to achieve high learning accuracy without latency constraints and the effectiveness level performance metrics are the same as that of the FL.
-However, for time critical tasks, the SL cannot guarantee the requirement of low latency because of its sequential training pattern.
+When multiple devices exist in SL, all devices interact with the edge server sequentially, resulting in high training latency.
+For time non-critical tasks, the goal of SL is to achieve high learning accuracy without latency constraints and the effectiveness-aware performance metrics are the same as that of the FL.
+However, for time-critical tasks, the SL cannot guarantee the requirement of low latency because of its sequential training pattern.

-To adapt the SL to time critical tasks, such as real-time object tracking, splitfed learning (SFL) \cite{thapa2022splitfed} and hybrid split and federated learning (HSFL) \cite{Xiaolan} are proposed, where they combine the primary advantages of FL and SL.
-The effectiveness level performance metrics of the SFL and HSFL are learning accuracy and training latency.
+To adapt the SL to time-critical tasks, splitfed learning (SFL) \cite{thapa2022splitfed} and hybrid split and federated learning (HSFL) \cite{chengzhipeng2022} are proposed.
+The effectiveness-aware performance metrics of the SFL and HSFL are learning accuracy and training latency.
 However, SFL and HSFL assume that the model is split at the same cut layer and the server-side model is trained in a synchronous mode.
 Splitting at the same cut layer leads to asynchronization of device-side model training and smashed data transmission.
 Thus, how to select an optimal split point and deal with the asynchronization of SL remain important challenges to solve.
 Also, different split points can result in different smashed data.
 Thus, how to merge these smashed data in the server-side model should be considered.